clahi/Recipe-sharing/README.md

  Breaking down the different functionalities and interfaces.

  **/user**

 - Access the list of recipe titles
 - Ability to choose a specific recipe and access all the details.
-    - Responsive
+- Responsive.

 ![User](images/user%20setup.drawio.png)